Summary

 Comments

 By default, comments are generated for all operations and models.
-To disable comment generation for your SDK, modify your gen.yaml
+Disable comment generation for an SDK in the gen.yaml

-Comments for each method in the generated SDK will be generated from the summary or description of the Operation.
-For example, if you have an Operation like the following:
+Comments for each method in the generated SDK will be based on the operation’s summary or description.
+For example, given an operation defined as follows:

 // ListPets - List all pets// Get a list of all pets in the systemfunc (s *SDK) ListPets(ctx context.Context) (*operations.ListPetsResponse, error) {// ...}

-For each model in the generated SDK, comments are generated from the description of the schema.
-For example, if you have the following schema:
+Comments for each model in the SDK are generated from the description of the schema.
+For example, given the following schema:

-You can configure comments that only display in the SDK for a single language.
-For example, if you need the comment for the TypeScript or the Golang SDK to say something different from the others, or you want to control the documentation separately for each language, you can use the Speakeasy x-speakeasy-docs
+You can configure comments to appear only in the SDK for a single language.
+For example, you may need comments for the TypeScript or Go SDKs to differ from those in other languages, or to control the documentation separately for each language.

 or description

-By default, Speakeasy SDKs will be generated with the class name, SDK
+By default, Speakeasy SDKs are generated with the class name SDK

 .
-However, you can configure a custom class name by modifying your gen.yaml
+You can configure a custom class name by modifying the gen.yaml